GoogleCloudPlatform/cloud-opensource-java/library-best-practices/JLBP-5.md

   `guava-jdk5` with `guava` because the artifact names are different.
   When Guava classes overlapped in the two jars, users suffered from runtime errors resulting from classes and methods not being found.
-  The only Google Cloud library propagating this dependency was google-api-client <= 1.23.0, and it has removed the `guava-jdk5` dependency (and switched to the `guava` artifact) since 1.24.1.

 Example 2: There are multiple artifacts that provide classes under `javax.servlet` (`javax.servlet:javax.servlet-api:3.1.0` and